shmorri/docs-casa-prod/3.1.4/source/administration/faq.md

 * You are accessing the application via https (this a requirement by design of FIDO standard)
 * Ensure the IDP URL matches the same host under which Casa is being served.
 Both FQDNs should match.
-* Ensure you are using Chrome, Opera (version greater than 40), or Firefox (with the proper [u2f add-on](https://addons.mozilla.org/en-US/firefox/addon/u2f-support-add-on/) installed) and javascript enabled.
+* Ensure you are using Chrome, Opera (version greater than 40), or Firefox (with the proper [u2f add-on](https://addons.mozilla.org/en-US/firefox/addon/u2f-support-add-on/) installed) and Javascript enabled.
 These are the only browsers supporting the FIDO U2F technology.
 Currently Casa does not support adding U2F devices from mobile browsers.
-* Ensure plugging the security key before pressing the "ready" button: the enrolling process has a timeout period.
+* Make sure to plug in the security key before pressing the "ready" button: the enrolling process has a timeout period.
 Ensure you are pressing the key's button when your browser indicates to do so or when the key's button is blinking.

 ### The user interface is not showing any means to enroll credentials